privacyidea/php-client/README.md

-## This is the privacyIDEA-PHP-SDK.
+## This is the privacyIDEA-PHP-SDK

 This library will help you to connect your plugin to the privacyIDEA server using REST APIs.